Petri dish to dinner plate, in-vitro meat coming soon

 Using stem cells harvested from leftover animal material from slaughterhouses, Post nurtures them with a feed concocted of sugars, amino acids, lipids, minerals and all other nutrients they need to grow in the right way.

-So far he has produced whitish pale muscle-like strips, each of them around 2.5 cm (1 inch) long, less than a centimeter wide and so thin as to be almost see-through.
+So far he has produced whitish pale muscle-like strips, each of them around 2.5 cm (1 inch) long, less than a centimetre wide and so thin as to be almost see-through.

 Pack enough of these together -- probably around 3,000 of them in layers -- throw in a few strips of lab-grown fat, and you have the world's first "cultured meat" burger, he says.

 "This first one will be grown in an academic lab, by highly trained academic staff," he said.
-"It's hand-made and it's time and labor-intensive, that's why it's so expensive to produce."
+"It's hand-made and it's time and labour-intensive, that's why it's so expensive to produce."

-Not to mention a little unappetizing.
-Since Post's in-vitro meat contains no blood, it lacks color.
+Not to mention a little unappetising.
+Since Post's in-vitro meat contains no blood, it lacks colour.
 At the moment, it looks a bit like the flesh of scallops, he says.

 Like all muscle, these lab-grown strips also need to be exercised so they can grow and strengthen rather than waste away.
 To do this Post exploits the muscles' natural tendency to contract and stretches them between Velcro tabs in the Petri dish to provide resistance and help them build up strength.